eleaunord/42-CPP03/README.md

 Multiple inheritance is often avoided due to the risks and complications it introduces.
 Composition (using objects to build other objects) is typically favored as a cleaner, safer design pattern.

+In practice :
+When you create a DiamondTrap, you inherit both ScavTrap and FragTrap, which themselves inherit ClapTrap.
+This is how things work in the order of execution:

+1/ ClapTrap is created once (because you use a normal class template without virtual inheritance).
+2/ ScavTrap is created and initializes its own values as _energyPoints (in ClapTrap).
+3/  FragTrap is created from the same ClapTrap, and changes some values like _hitPoints and _attackDamage, overwriting the values that had been initialized by ScavTrap.

+Problem in detail:
+1.1  ClapTrap contains attributes like _hitPoints, _energyPoints, and _attackDamage, which are inherited by ScavTrap and FragTrap.
+2.1 When you call the ScavTrap constructor, it initializes _energyPoints (at 50, for example) based on ClapTrap’s default values.
+3.1 Then, FragTrap is created, but it reuses the ClapTrap object, so it modifies the values of _hitPoints and _attackDamage (ex: 100 for life points, 30 for attack) already modified by ScavTrap.

+This results in the fact that when you get to DiamondTrap, some of the values that ScavTrap had set (like _energyPoints) are overwritten by those defined in FragTrap.
+Detailed explanation for your results:
+ _hitPoints is from FragTrap and is set to 100.
+ _energyPoints is from ScavTrap and should be at 50, but it seems to have been changed to 100 (which is not normal in your case).
+This is probably because FragTrap or DiamondTrap did not respect this separation.
+ _attackDamage is from FragTrap and is set to 30.

+In summary, each class changes the state of the common ClapTrap object, which causes this unexpected behavior.
+ScavTrap and FragTrap are fighting for the management of ClapTrap values.